beplaya/Wagon/README.md

 ```

 ####Nesting crates
 #####You may nest crates within other crates without limit.
-Simply annotate each an your object in the class as @Crate.
+Simply annotate each Object field in the class as @Crate.
 #####There is no reason to use a WoodBox within a Crate.
 Any field within a Crate is already considered a WoodBox.
 #####E.G.
 ```Java